Our guest reviewer, Medusa (kyunki sab saanp hai) analyzes Padmaavat through a queer lens for our fortnightly movie review column.

 For me, as I took a drag of the cigarette, I remembered that Kafur finally overthrew Khilji, installed Khilji’s small kid as puppet monarch, and himself became Regent.
 I chuckle, served that emotionally bullying and fuck-all Khilji right.
 I smile as I remember dumping that first love ‘straight’ boy and deciding that I wanted to be with someone who wasn’t afraid of holding my hand and wanting me.
 My smile widens, Kafur was the Queen after all, all this time being servile and trapped with this emotionally horrible partner for life, he was playing his own game all along, just look at the light in his eyes for confirmation.
 Move over the in-love timid boy who takes what he gets and cries silently at night, and enter the badass Queen who deserves to rule our hearts and Empire, and takes them in turns with a smile and a knife.
 Now if they only had the guts to make a movie about that!

 P.S.- I think Kafur and Padmini would have made total badass BFFs.
 She looked like she needed better company anyway.
-I can see them sipping pina-coladas on a gorgeous coconut tree lined beach in Sri Lanka away from all the straight men of the world.
+I can see them sipping piña coladas on a gorgeous coconut tree-lined beach in Sri Lanka, far away from all the straight men in the world.
 Dream away, ladies. :*